The Best Vizio TV of 2026 Reviews

 2026 Lineup

 Vizio doesn't seem very focused on their TV lineup; they stopped selling TVs in Canada entirely in 2020 and have released very few new models in the US since 2020.
 They released a handful of mid-range models in the US in 2022, including the Vizio M6 Series Quantum 2022 and the Vizio M Series Quantum X 2022, as well as two new models in 2023: the Vizio Quantum Pro QLED and the Vizio Quantum QLED.
-Since then, they've only released a handful of budget models that we never tested.
+Between 2024 and 2025, they only released a handful of budget models that we never tested.

-However, Vizio recently announced the Mini LED Quantum Series, which can be purchased at Walmart and Sam's Club in the US.
-This new TV is available in 55 (VQM55C), 65 (VQM65C), and 75-inch (VQM75C) sizes and positions itself as one of the cheapest Mini LED models on the market.
-It has a 60Hz refresh rate at 4k, but you can play in 1080p @ 120Hz if you prefer higher frame rates over resolution, and it also supports VRR.
-Not much else is known about the TV, but it supports every major HDR format, and Vizio advertises up to 260 dimming zones depending on the size.
+However, in 2026, Vizio released the Vizio Mini LED Quantum 4K, which can be purchased at Walmart and Sam's Club in the US.
+This new TV is available in a wide range of sizes and positions itself as one of the cheapest Mini LED models on the market.

 Recent Updates